If you have forgotten or lost your Vocational Training Number please email DentalVTNumbers@nes.scot.nhs.uk with the following information:

 · Keep evidence of CPD (Certificates)

-All original CPD certificates must be provided in chronological order (newest to oldest).
+All original CPD certificates must be provided in chronological order (newest to oldest) and preferably within a Zip folder.

-PLEASE NOTE regarding Quality Improvement Activity, the NES Portal is no longer open to all dentists.
+PLEASE NOTE: The NES Portal is no longer open to all dentists.
 To ensure that your audit application or your eSEA report is not rejected, you will need to email the QI Hub, in advance of any applications you intend to submit to make them aware that you are going to be submitting an application to the equivalence panel.
 If you do not do so, your project will not be accepted and will be rejected, slowing down your equivalence application.

 stating your name, your GDC number and your Health Board and if possible, the date that you intend to submit your QI project.
 This will ensure that your project is not rejected and is either reviewed and approved (audit) or reviewed and certified (eSEA).